 We don't want to surprise our customers with hidden charges so our prices include:

-CDW insurance with self risk, VAT, additional driver, unlimited milage.
+CDW insurance with self-risk, VAT, additional driver, unlimited mileage.

 And all our campervans include at the minimum: Small stove, pots and pan and all the dinnerware to prepare simple meals.
-Mattress, pillows and basic fleece blankets (in general sleeping bags are also needed).
-Linen or sleeping bags are not included (exception: Go SMART 2-pax, manual) but check our selection of equipment that you can rent during the booking process.
+Mattress and pillows.
+Linen and sleeping bags are not included but check our selection of equipment that you can rent in the booking process.

 Yes!
 The payments are processed by Valitor the largest and respected credit card payment process company here in Iceland.
 They are verified as PCI DSS compliant for all their credit card activities.
 Read more about their security standards here.